Valerie And Her Week Of Wonders - 50th Anniversary Film Review

 - The son of the author of the novel, Vítězslav Nezval, had a small part in the movie, as a little boy with a tin drum.

-Valerie a týden divů has just recently been reissued on blu-ray by Second Run.
+Valerie a týden divů has just recently been reissued on DVD and blu-ray by Second Run.
+Get your copy here.

 Would you like to become a contributor of our website, receive Czech movies on DVD with subtitles and write reviews for them?